To find the treasure, you must see a rainbow first. And to improve your brand, you need to have a good grasp of the two groups of brand elements.

 That’s why I wrote about coronavirus ads that reached the planet of the Little Prince in the past tense.

-- I believed that the time had come for us to stop feeling like the Little Prince.
+I believed that the time had come for us to stop feeling like the Little Prince.

-It’s a rainbow.
+That symbol is a rainbow.

 Would you like to know which are tangible and which intangible brand elements?
 Are you interested in discovering the differences between them?